 \subsection{Power Flow Model Comparisons}

-The AC power flow model is nonconvex, so embedding it in stochastic mixed-integer optimization models like ours generally yields an intractable problem.
-Choosing a surrogate PF model from the many that exist is difficult because there exists a trade-off between fidelity and complexity.
-Incorporating a more fidelitous PF model might sacrifice computational tractability while incorporating a less fidelitous PF model might compromise the overarching optimization model's ability to prescribe good decisions.
-A good example of the latter issue is that solutions to DC OPF are never feasible in the exact model under some mild assumptions \citep{Baker2021}.

-This trade-off has been studied for a variety of applications in which decisions either directly pertain to or are informed by power flow models.
-Example comparisons include the DC and LPAC models for system operation \citep{Coffrin2014}, DC and AC models for system reliability \citep{Kile2014}, DC and LPAC models again for system restoration \citep{Coffrin2015}, and DC and SOCP models for combined transmission system hardening and restoration \citep{Garifi2022}.
-In all of these studies, the authors concluded the solutions of the DC model are typically worse than those of the higher-fidelity alternative in the context of an AC model feasibility study.
-For comparisons made with respect to decisions that directly pertain or are intricately linked to the PF model (\textit{e.g.}, the operational decisions in \citet{Coffrin2014}), such a conclusion may be expected.
-However, for comparisons of decisions more distant from the PF model (\textit{e.g.}, the long-term mitigation investments in \citet{Garifi2022}), the effect of the chosen PF model is perhaps more difficult to anticipate.
-Regardless, \citet{Garifi2022} concluded that even mitigation investments may differ depending on the incorporated PF model.
-In contrast, \citet{Overbye2004} concluded that the DC model yields locational marginal prices (LMPs) comparable to those yielded by the AC model.
-An important difference of this study, however, is that LMPs are not decisions informed by a power flow model but rather values computed from a specific solution to a power flow model.
+For decision-making applications, choosing a surrogate PF model from the many that exist is a difficult task -- incorporating a more fidelitous PF model may sacrifice computational tractability while incorporating a less fidelitous PF model may compromise the overarching optimization model's ability to prescribe good decisions.
+This trade-off has been studied for a variety of power systems applications.
+For example, \citet{Overbye2004} concluded that the DC model yields locational marginal prices (LMPs) comparable to those yielded by the AC model, though it should be noted that LMPs are not decisions in those models but rather values computed from the obtained power flow solution.
+Other examples include the DC and LPAC models for system operation \citep{Coffrin2014} and restoration \citep{Coffrin2015}, DC and AC models for system reliability \citep{Kile2014}, and DC and SOCP models for transmission system hardening and restoration \citep{Garifi2022}.
+In these studies, the authors concluded the solutions of the DC model are typically worse than those of the higher-fidelity alternative in the context of an AC model feasibility study.
+For comparisons of decisions that are intricately linked to the PF model, \textit{e.g.}, the operational decisions in \citet{Coffrin2014}, such a conclusion may be expected.
+For comparisons of decisions more distant from the PF model, \textit{e.g.}, the mitigation investments in \citet{Garifi2022}, the effect of the chosen PF model is perhaps more difficult to anticipate.